CephalofairGames/frosthaven-faq/index.md

 <summary><b>Scenario 60</b></summary>
 <p>Scenario hexes are only treated as water hexes for Lightning Eel summoning and movement, and not for any other purpose.
 You can place water hexes in the scenario as normal with relevant items and abilities.</p>
 <p>Boss Special Rules: The intent for 'everlasting' elements is that they become Strong at the start of every figure's turn.
 Even with this special, a single element cannot be consumed twice in a single turn.</p>
+<p>Section 115.4 - <span class="hidden">Only a character with the Shards can damage the Fracture, and only in the ways specified.
+Their summons, if any, still cannot focus on or damage the boss.</span></p>
 <p>Conclusion - <span class="hidden">Remove the cards you're directed to remove from both Available <i>and</i> Unavailable Event Decks.
 First Printing Only - Add Item 224 to Scenario Rewards</span></p>
 </details>
 <br>